thomaspoignant/go-feature-flag/docs/docs/openfeature_sdk/install_relay_proxy.md

 ---
 sidebar_position: 20
-description: Relay proxy is the component that will challenge the flags, this page explain how to install it.
+description: Relay proxy is the component that will evaluate the flags, this page explain how to install it.
 ---

 # Install the relay proxy